fcurella/shoebox/README.md

 # shoebox
-Collection of ideas I don’t have tume for, yet
+Collection of ideas I don’t have time for, yet.

+Feel free to take any if you're looking for thing to do.